 Think about the goal for your sales call center and identify measurable ways to evaluate data such as photos, shortening the sales cycle, and increasing sales.
-Instruct your sales teams about the KPIs and other agent performance measures that you’ll be using to evaluate their progress objectively.
+Instruct your sales teams about the KPIs and other sales performance measures that you’ll be using to evaluate their progress objectively.

 Focus some of the training on your current teams’ weaknesses: